12D44380-C3FD-430A-963A972FFFBDF951

 • An expanded executive summary (2-3 paragraphs) that summarizes the “What If” idea and addresses how it meets the Intended Outcomes

-• A draft budget (see Funding Guidelines)
+• A draft budget (Resources: Budget Template and Funding Guidelines)

 • A list of current partners with an expanded list of potential future collaborators